GiveCup/docs/README.md

 ### Technical Stack
 - **Rust**: Uses the `mx-sdk-rs` framework to work with the MultiversX VM.
-- **xSuite**: a full suite for efficiently developing high-quality MultiversX smart contracts.
+- **xSuite**: A full suite for efficiently developing high-quality MultiversX smart contracts.
 - **MultiversX**: Where the Smart Contracts are deployed and interacted with.

 ### Structure